 - Promote the concept of role models so that employees feel seen, supported, and connected.
 Make sure your role models represent a range of minority groups so that employees can identify with their leaders.

-- Nurture diversity management in the workplace at every level of the employee life cycle, including recruitment, selection, promotions, and training and development.
+- Nurture diversity management in the workplace at every level of the employee life cycle.
+This includes diversity and inclusion recruitment practices, promotions, and training and development.

 - Build diverse teams and embody your organization’s values of inclusivity at every level of your company.